sous-chefs/maven/README.md

 Has `maven` LWRP for pulling a maven artifact from a maven repository and placing it in an arbitrary location.

-Has `maven_repo` LWRP that allows you to add your custom repo to the list of repos searched for artifacts

 Requirements
 ============